Internal Linking: Best Practices for SEO with Real Life Examples

 Here's a great graphic provided by Hubspot that summarizes the idea pretty well:

-Linking Structure for Topical Authority
+Internal Linking Structure Best Practices for Topical Authority

 - Link from Your Pillar article to each of your “sub” topic pages.